Skip to Main Content

 6. Repeat Over Time

 This isn’t a one-time fix.
 Repeating this practice over several weeks helps reshape your internal landscape.
-Over time, self-compassion becomes a new default—one that supports resilience, healing, and longevity.
+Over time, self-compassion becomes a new default, one that supports resilience, healing, and longevity.

 With consistency and intention, you can shift your self-talk from reactive to restorative.
 By making your inner voice a bit more of a coach and less of a critic, you’re not only lightening your mental load, you just might be extending your healthspan

-The information provided in this article is for educational and informational purposes only and is not intended as health or medical advice.
+The information provided in this article is for educational and informational purposes only and is not intended as health, medical, or financial advice.
 Do not use this information to diagnose or treat any health condition.
 Always consult a qualified healthcare provider regarding any questions you may have about a medical condition or health objectives.
 Read our disclaimers.

 Join the Movement

-Join The Mindset by Super Age — A newsletter designed to help you unlock your potential and live longer and healthier at any age.
+Join The Mindset by Super Age, the most-trusted newsletter designed to help you unlock your potential and live longer and healthier.